 A sensitive soul: this priest portrayed his musical talents at school performances.
 He loved his game of golf, because his style was rather unorthodox it provided some merriment.
-Indeed the ‘Quig’, as he was affectionately known, was always associated in people’s mind with fun.
+Indeed the ‘Quig‘ as he was affectionately known was always associated in people’s mind with fun.

 Following his national school education, he attended St Jarlath’s College in Tuam, Co.
 Galway.
 He studied there for two years of secondary education prior to his entrance at Blackrock College in Co.
 Dublin during 1932.
+He attained his B. A. during 1941.

 During 1934 Michael O ‘Quigley joined the Novitiate at Kilshane, Co.
 Tipparary.
 He perfected at Blackrock College following his Profession from 1936 to 1938.
-He attained his B. A. during 1941.
-Two years later he was Ordained.
+Two years later he was Ordination occurred

 Fr.
 O ‘Quigley’s first appointment was to Sierra Leone at St. Anthony’s Church in Assensiontown near to Freetown.
-During his spare time, he acted as Choirmaster at St. Anthony’s.
-He acted as Headmaster of the local Primary school plus was Secretary to the Bishop Dr. Ambrose Kelly, one of his duties included time as a Chaplin to prisoners in Freetown.
+During his spare time, he acted as choirmaster at St. Anthony’s.
+He acted as headmaster of the local primary school also was secretary to the Bishop Dr. Ambrose Kelly: His duties included Chaplin to prisoners in Freetown.

 During 1950 Fr.
-O ‘Quigley studied for his H Dip in Education at St. Michael’s College at Ailesbury Road in Dublin.
+O ‘Quigley studied for his H Dip in education at St. Michael’s College at Ailesbury Road in Dublin.
 Along with Fr.
-Turlough O ‘Brien they drew up a comprehensive programme for the Junior School, but both were posted elsewhere at the end of the year.
+Turlough O ‘Brien they drew up a comprehensive programme for the Junior School.
+However both were posted elsewhere at the end of the year.

 For seven years Fr.
 O ‘Quigley taught at Rockwell College.
-He used his many talents as he produced the College operas.
-He also funded and conducted an orchestra among the college students.
-His teaching of Flotow’s ‘Martha’ broke new ground when it was successfully produced at the College.
-His mellifluous rendering of the special Ninth Lectio during Tenebrae was often celebrated.
+He used his many talents as he produced college operas.
+He also funded & conducted an orchestra among the college students.
+His teaching of Flotow’s ‘Martha’ broke new ground when it was successfully produced at the college.
+His mellifluous rendering of the special ‘Ninth Lectio’ during Tenebrae was often celebrated.